ooaklee/ghatd/docs/getting-started/starter-v0-host-application-style.md

 | `NewStandardEmailManager` | `external/emailmanager` | Standard GHATD email templater plus email manager wiring. |
 | `AttachDefaultAuthVerifyRoute` | `external/router` | Default auth verification route registration from backend/frontend base URLs. |

+Starter builds `Services.Reminder` and `Services.Streaker` when their repositories are available and attaches both to `Services.UserManager` by default.
+UMS reminder and streak routes then work through `AttachDefaultRoutes`.
+Host applications still own product-specific streak workflows, reminder schedulers, and Mongo migrations for both packages.

 ## Trimmed Example

 The example below is intentionally trimmed.
 It shows where starter/v0 fits in